AlexKhranovskiy/praction-crud-spa-datatables/README.md

 of the page and info for this windows is loaded by AXIOS from API of application.

 ###How to run
+On your machine must be installed Node, Docker, PHP, Composer
 * clone the repository
 * rename project to 77
 * ```docker-compose up -d```